BatMUD: Notable (external) events, timeline

 In September 1994, the organization Balanced Alternative Techniques ry was officially registered in the "Joint corporate information system of the National Board of Patents and Registration and the Tax Administration" of Finland.

-The game was also previewed in Pelit-magazine and was highly praised from its rich set of features while scoring over 90/100 points.
+The game was also previewed in the gaming magazine Pelit and was highly praised for its rich set of features, scoring over 90/100 points.

 In 2004, B.A.T. ry applied for the BatMUD trademark and "BatMUD" was registered as a trademark by the United States Patent and Trademark Office on April 5, 2005.

 Also, a 91-page Pro graduation thesis emerges from the University of Lapland, themed "Artificial Intelligence in text-based computer games' dramaturgy.

 Study subjects: Nethack and BatMUD", Audiovisual Mediaculture written by Jussi Huhtala (in Finnish).

 In February 2007, a 100-page Pro graduation master's thesis with the topic "Virtual gift - Trading gifts in BatMUD virtual community" in cultural anthropology for the University of Jyväskylä was published, written by a non-player in Finnish.

 BatMUD has a wide variety of races.
 Player killing is lightly moderated.